inrb-labgenpath/INRB-LaBiEp-DENGUE/README.md

 # INRB-LaBiEp-DENGUE
-*This folder contains codes to analyse dengue reads from nanopore platfrom* *The Pipeline is named DENVAP : Dengue Virus Analysis Pipeline*
+*This folder contains codes to analyse dengue reads from nanopore platfrom for the outbreak in CHAD* *The Pipeline is named DENVAP : Dengue Virus Analysis Pipeline*
 ## Installation of **DENVAP**
 *The installation is very simple but requires some requisites*